3/2/2022

 Table 2 Comparison of the amount of racemic impurities generated during the preparation of peptides by different condensation reagents

 For the synthesis of PF-07321332, the author did not find relevant studies on the difference in the effect of HOPO and HOBT or HOAT.
-However, we checked some other literature and found that HOPO may have advantages over HOBT or HOAT in some peptide bond synthesis.
+However, we checked some other literatures and found that HOPO may have advantages over HOBT or HOAT in some peptide bond synthesis.
 For example, Yasuda et al. used the combination of EDCl/HOPO when synthesizing the CGRP receptor antagonist ubrogepant.
 The authors noted that 1% of racemic by-products were produced with HOBt, whereas there were no racemic by-products with HOPO (Fig. 4) [5].
 In addition, when David et al. synthesized glecaprevir, they also used the combination of EDCl/HOPO [6].
 The authors found that no racemic isomers were observed on proline under these conditions (Fig. 5).
 In addition, Young et al. also used the combination of EDCl/HOPO to synthesize peptide bonds when producing an API product (Figure 6) [7].
 It can be seen that in some cases HOPO has more advantages than the commonly used HOBT or HOAT, which may be the reason why chemists use HOPO in the synthesis of PF-07321332.

 Figure 4